By Karen A. Soukiasian

 5. Restrict your dog’s access to the dining area during mealtime.
 This is especially true if you have small children.
 It doesn’t take long for your dog to learn, hanging around a kid who is eating, is like finding a treasure chest of goodies.
 Kids more often than not, leave more of their meal on the floor than in their bellies.
 When everyone is done eating, invite the dog in to vacuum.
 Only then, is it “finders keepers.”

-6. Train your dog wait until you are finished eating if you opt to feed your dog table scraps.
-The reward for not bothering you during your meal, will be a few delicious odds and ends.
+6. Train your dog to wait until you are finished eating if you opt to feed your dog table scraps.
+The reward for not bothering you during your meal will be a few delicious odds and ends.
 Make sure it is served away from the table or counters… preferably placed in their food bowl.
 Anytime they beg while you are eating, there is no reward, not a single table snippet.

 7. Sign up for a positive reinforcement, punishment-free Puppy Kindergarten or obedience class.
 You will learn the leadership skills you need to exhibit your authority, and your dog will learn deference to it.
 Once your dog learns commands such as “stay,” “down,” “away,” or “place,” mealtimes will become more pleasant.